simonliuanu/SmartCity/items/report.md

 ### Application Use Cases and/or Examples

 ![User case Diagram](items/uml_Diagram/UserCase.png)<br>

-*Jay is looking for a new Chinese restaurant in his vicinity to try for dinner.*

 *Jay is looking for a nice restaurant in his vicinity to try for dinner.*